patrickmineault/codebook/testing.myst.md

 Our `fib(N)` function hangs for a large value of `N` because it spawns a lot of repeated computation. `fib(N)` calls both `fib(N-1)` and `fib(N-2)`.
 In turn, `fib(N-1)` calls `fib` twice, and so on and so forth.
 Therefore, the time complexity of this function scales exponentially with $2^N$ - it's very slow.

-We can reimplement this function so that it keeps a record of previously computed values.
-One straightforward way of doing this is with a global cache. **We keep our previously implemented tests**, and reimplement the function:
+We can re-implement this function so that it keeps a record of previously computed values.
+One straightforward way of doing this is with a global cache. **We keep our previously implemented tests**, and rewrite the function:

 ```
 cache = {}